halbs13/Dynamics-NAV-Labour-Hire/How to setup and process commission payments.md

+# How to setup and process Commission payments

 #INTRODUCTION#
 This document has been prepared as a training manual for users of the Dynamics NAV2017 Labour Hire Suite module.
 This document will contain information relating to the setup of Commissions and contains the following sections: